joseeden/All-Things-DevOps/pages/030-Security/016-Computer-Networking.md

 - Prioritizes critical traffic like VoIP or video conferencing.
 - Uses mechanisms like classes of service (CoS), packet classification, and traffic shaping.

-### Proxy

-A proxy server acts as an intermediary between a client and the internet.

-- Allows clients to make requests to servers while hiding their IP addresses.
-- Receives client requests, forwards them to the server, and returns server responses.
-- Provides additional anonymity by masking the client's IP address during internet access.

 ### Networking Tools